GaetanoDaliusAmbrico/Lotion/README.md

 # Lotion
-Lotion is a notetaking app instipred by notion witten in laravel.
+Lotion is a notetaking app instipred by Notion witten in Laravel.